 Disadvantages of Napa Leather

 No leather is perfect, even Nappa leather.
 Since it comes from full-grain leather it can be expensive.
 It is also extremely sensitive to dirt.
 Likewise, it is sensitive to sunlight.
 Bleaching will likely occur if you expose the leather to the sun for too long.
-Nappa leather is a soft and porous material, it is vulnerable to irreversible damages.
+Nappa leather is a soft and porous material, it is vulnerable to irreversible damage.
 Without proper care, the leather might experience discolorations and permanent stains.
 This leather is also hard to repair.
 Any rips or tears will be costly.

 How To Care For Napa Leather